Asynchronous Programming

 Why Asynchronous Programming?

-We want do be able to do this without "blocking".
+We want to be able to execute such long-running operations without "blocking".
 To accomplish this, we need to break up with our current "synchronous" programming model where statements are executed one after another.

 }

-But what if getTask represents a long-running operation, like retrieving a task from a server?
+represents a long-running operation, like retrieving a user from a remote server?

 }

-If you ever clicked a button on a website and everything just freezes for three seconds, this is probably the result of synchronous function being used to handle a long-running task.
+If you've ever clicked a button on a website and everything just freezes for three seconds, this is probably the result of a synchronous function being used to handle a long-running operation.

-We need a mechanism to start a (potentially) long-running task and still be able to do other things (like respond to user events) instead of blocking until the task is finished.
-Once the task is completed, our program needs to be notified with result.
+We therefore need a mechanism to start a (potentially) long-running operation and still be able to do other things (like respond to user events) instead of blocking until the operation is finished.
+Once the operation is completed, our program also needs to be notified with the result of the long-running operation.

 Here is a step-by-step breakdown of what we want to accomplish:

-3. Once the long-running operation is completed, the "main" program should be notified.
+- Once the long-running operation is completed, the "main" program should be notified with the result of the long-running operation.

-In case you think to yourself right now "this all sounds very complicated and when do I need long-running tasks anyway, maybe I'll skip this section" - don't.
-Practically every project you'll write (essentially when doing web development) will contain asynchronous code.
+In case you think to yourself right now "this all sounds very complicated and when do I need long-running operations anyway, maybe I'll skip this section"—don't.
+Practically every project you'll write (essentially when doing web development) will contain a lot of asynchronous code.

 Promises

 The central object in asynchronous JavaScript is the promise.
 A promise represents the eventual completion (or failure) of an asynchronous operation.
-Now that you are sufficiently confused by this opaque definition, we can move on to an actually useful explanation.
+Now, that you're sufficiently confused by this opaque definition, we can move on to an actually useful explanation.

-Basically a promise is a like an IOU document - it "promises" you that it is currently working on some long-running operation and that it will eventually get back to you with the result of that long-running operation.
+Basically, a promise is like an IOU document—it "promises" you that it's currently working on some long-running operation and that it will eventually get back to you with the result of that long-running operation.

-In a perfect “synchronous” world, you would walk up to the counter, tell your order to the hardworking employee of the restaurant and then he would immediately create the hamburger right then and there.
-However, unless SyncMcBurgers has rediscovered the ancient secret art of instant burgermaking using dark magic, the preparation of a hamburger does not happen immediately (it's a "long-running operation").
+In a perfect “synchronous” world, you would walk up to the counter, tell your order to the hardworking employee of the restaurant and then they would immediately create the hamburger right then and there.
+However, unless SyncMcBurgers has rediscovered the ancient secret art of instant burgermaking using dark magic, the preparation of a hamburger doesn't happen immediately (it's a "long-running operation").

 Therefore, in reality the following process happens when you try to order something at SyncMcBurgers.
 You walk up to the counter and the employee takes your order (a hamburger) and starts preparing the hamburger right there at the counter in front of you.
 In the meantime, you have to wait at the counter until the hamburger is finished.

-This process has an obvious problem - both you and the employee now block the entire restaurant from doing anything else (remember, there is only a single counter).
-No other customer can try to order anything (because you are standing at the counter) and no other employee can take an order anyway (because the employee serving you is blocking the counter with his hamburger preparation).
+This process has an obvious problem—both you and the employee now block the entire restaurant from doing anything else (remember, there is only a single counter).
+No other customer can try to order anything (because you're standing at the counter) and no other employee can take an order anyway (because the employee serving you is blocking the counter with his hamburger preparation).
 This doesn't sound like a recipe for success.

 After a while the restaurant owners realize this, there is a change in management and SyncMcBurgers rebrands as AsyncMcBurgers.
 The important difference between SyncMcBurgers and the new and improved AsyncMcBurgers is a change in the burger ordering process.

 There is still only one counter though.
-After all, the managers at AsyncMcBurgers want to respect our metaphor.
+After all, even the new management at AsyncMcBurgers wants to respect our metaphor.

 The new process looks as follows.
 You walk up to the counter, an employee takes your order and hands it to the kitchen.
-Instead of the burger, he hands you receipt, which is a promise (get it?) that you will get your burger after some time.
-Now you don't have to stand in front of the counter waiting for the employee to finish.
-Instead you take your receipt, leave the counter and the next customer may order.
+Instead of the burger, they hand you a receipt, which is a promise (get it?) that you will get your burger after some time.
+Now you don't have to stand in front of the counter waiting for the employee to finish making the burger.
+Instead, you take your receipt, leave the counter and the next customer may order.

 We say that a promise is pending when it has been created, but the asynchronous operation it represents has not been completed yet.
 This would be the case when you already received the order receipt but you're still waiting for the hamburger.

 We say that a promise is fulfilled when the asynchronous operation it represents has been successfully completed.
-This would be the case when the hamburger is successfully prepared and handed to you.
+This would be the case when the hamburger has been successfully prepared and handed to you.

 We say that a promise is rejected when the asynchronous operation it represents has failed.
 This would be the case when (for example) the kitchen spontaneously combusts due to the ongoing AsyncMcBurger dark magic experiments in the backroom lab.